-The European Commission will unveil controversial plans the week of July 4 to boost the online music sector by opening up licensing and royalty collecting systems.
+The European Commission will unveil controversial plans next week to boost the online music sector by opening up licensing and royalty collecting systems.

 The Commission -- the European Union's executive authority -- will publish a public discussion paper that suggests relaxing the inflexible association collecting societies have with musicians and writers.

 In the paper, the Commission says that the complicated bureaucratic system involving national societies in all 25 EU countries is impeding the growth of online music.
 It also says artists and music publishers should be allowed to deal with collecting societies outside their EU home country, if they feel the service would be more efficient.

 The document claims the national royalty collecting systems are an unnecessary burden to Web-based music services such as Apple's iTunes Music Store and suggests a single European licensing system covering the Internet.
 If the EU can develop a successful system to manage copyright, the Commission is confident that it could kick-start other such schemes.